Is there financial support to help with the costs of child-care while I’m working?

 I need help with the costs of sending my child to school.
 Is there a benefit to help with this?

-If you care for someone else’s child, you may be eligible for the School and Year Start-up Payment, which helps with costs at the beginning of the school year.
-More about this payment is on the Work and Income website and this Youth Service factsheet.
+If you are receiving the Unsupported Child's Benefit or Orphan's Benefit for looking after someone else’s child, you may be eligible for the School and Year Start-up Payment which helps with costs at the beginning of the school year.
+More about the School and Year Start-up Payment is on the Work and Income website.

-For more information, call Work and Income on 0800 559 009 to discuss your circumstances.
+For more information, contact Work and Income to discuss your circumstances.

 Is there financial help with the cost of sitting a school exam?